 Strengthening the inclusion of all young people in climate policy making and sustainable development process.
 Emphasis on the social dimension of sustainable development in order to ensure the inclusion of all young people.

 Introducing intergenerational dialogue as a tool to contribute to the achievement of #10 Sustainable Green Europe and #3 Inclusive societies.
-Contributing to intergenerational equity in the field of environmental and social concerns, including sustainable development, social inclusion, global warming and climate change.
+Contributing to intergenerational equity in the field of environmental and social concerns, including sustainable development, social inclusion, climate change and environment.
 Perceiving multidimensional intergenerational dialogue as a tool for a follow-up of the main theme of the previous 8th cycle - participation - and thus contribute to intergenerational equity.

 Core principles